 Uppers

 The Summit and Outlander are both waterproof but have very different uppers.
 The Summit is a little taller and offered in brown or black leather or as a fully nylon upper.
 Their nylon version is offered in a gray color only.
 The Outlander is a combination of leather, nylon, and some rubber coated areas.
-The Outlander is offered in three color variations.
+The Outlander is offered in multiple color variations.

 The Outlander seems to breathe a little better than the leather Summit does.
 Perhaps the nylon Summit version breathes as well or better than the Outlander as it is a completely nylon upper with no leather parts.